Strato31/hackathon-lerobot-cube-bingo/README.md

 > [!NOTE]
 > Training can be tested independently of data recording, since we provide you with a ready-to-use dataset.

+> [!WARNING]
+> We advise to seriously read the [dataset guidelines section](#guidelines-for-collecting-data) and this [blog post](https://huggingface.co/blog/sherryxychen/train-act-on-so-101) before recording your dataset.

 ### 🖥️ Setup for Recording on Windows

 1. Install FFmpeg